Mayarinn/Storyboards/README.md

 1. `git init` inside the inner folder
 2. Do not commit the `project.xcodeproj` and `.DS_Store`
+3. Change the email

+    1. `git config --show-scope --get-user.email`

+    -- shows the current **LOCAL** email; use inside the working directory

+    2. `git config user.email "new@mail.com"`

+    -- sets the new email

+    3. Check if it changed with (1) once again

+    4. You can see global settings with

+    `git config --show-origin --get user.name`

 ### Working with the remotes